Skip to Content

 • Three Capitals – South Africa is the only country in the world with three capital cities; Pretoria, Cape Town, and Bloemfontein.

 • Cities are modern – The cities in South Africa are modern and developed.
 You can expect fantastic restaurants, 5-star hotels, markets, museums, and shopping malls.
-You will have to travel to the game reserves and the nearby villages to spot wild animals.
+You will have to travel to the game reserves and the nearby villages to spot wild animals; all are must on your South Africa bucket list.

 • Diversity – South Africa offers so many different things to see and do, including Safaris, skiing, vineyards, canyons, and bustling city life.
 Enjoy all sides of the country and plan longer than you think you will need – if you can.